O-X-L/ansible-webui/docs/source/usage/jobs.rst

 Jobs
 ====

-You can use the UI at :code:`Jobs - Manage` to create and execute jobs.
+You can use the UI at :code:`Home - Jobs` to create and execute jobs.

 ----